Yellow Tongue Coating: TCM Heat Patterns vs Everyday Causes

 Learn what white tongue coating may mean in TCM, how thin and thick coating differ, common everyday causes, and when persistent changes deserve medical review.

-Red Tongue Meaning: Heat Patterns, Stress, Sleep, and Safety Signals
+Red Tongue Meaning: TCM Heat Terms and Safety Limits

 Try AI-Assisted Tongue Analysis